Let It Be (1970 film): The Beatles: Get Back

 In September 2018, McCartney stated that Let It Be would most likely be re-released on Blu-ray and DVD in 2020 to coincide with its fiftieth anniversary, and that the creation of a "new version" of the film featuring sequences not present in the theatrical release was being considered by Apple.

 It was announced on 30 January 2019, the fiftieth anniversary of the Beatles' rooftop concert, that the new film, built around "55 hours of never-before-seen footage and 140 hours of audio" from the original 1969 sessions, was to be directed by Peter Jackson using the same restoration techniques as his acclaimed World War I documentary They Shall Not Grow Old.
 The intention of the documentary was to provide a new level of insight into the band's dynamics during the album's creation, and was made with the cooperation of McCartney, Starr, Yoko Ono and Olivia Harrison.
 Clare Olssen and Jabez Olssen, the producer and editor of They Shall Not Grow Old, reprised their roles for the film, while Ken Kamins, Jeff Jones and Jonathan Clyde acted as executive producers.

 Jackson's film was to be followed by a remastered re-release of Lindsay-Hogg's original film.
-The new documentary was officially announced in March 2020 with the title The Beatles: Get Back and a theatrical release date was originally set by distributor Walt Disney Studios for 4 September 2020, but was then rescheduled to 27 August 2021 due to restrictions imposed in response to the COVID-19 pandemic.
-The theatrical release was later cancelled in favour of the documentary premiering on Disney+, which it did as a three-part miniseries on 25, 26 and 27 November 2021.
+The new documentary was officially announced in March 2020 with the title The Beatles: Get Back and a theatrical release date was originally set by distributor Walt Disney Studios Motion Pictures for 4 September 2020, but was then rescheduled to 27 August 2021 due to restrictions imposed in response to the COVID-19 pandemic.
+The theatrical release was subsequently repurposed for the documentary premiering on Disney+, which it did as a three-part miniseries on 25, 26 and 27 November 2021.
 Lindsay-Hogg qualified the differences between the two projects in 2023, by describing his version as a "great short story" and Jackson's as a "great novel".

 2024 re-release

-On 16 April 2024, it was announced that Let It Be had been restored by Peter Jackson's Park Road Post and would be made available in 4K on the streaming service Disney+, marking the first time it had been publicly screened since its original theatrical release.
+On 16 April 2024, it was announced that Let It Be had been restored by Peter Jackson's Park Road Post and would be made available in 4K on the streaming service Disney+, marking the first time it had been officially released since 1982.
 Jackson said about the film version: "Let It Be is the climax of Get Back, while Get Back provides a vital missing context for Let It Be".
 It was released on 8 May 2024.